 Scott Elder lives in Auvergne, France.
-Since 2014 his poetry has been widely published in the UK and abroad in magazines including The Moth, Orbis, Cake, Poetry Salzburg, Cyphers, The Journal, and Nimrod.
-His debut pamphlet, Breaking Away, was published in 2015 by Poetry Salzburg and his first collection, ‘Part of the Dark’, was published in 2017 by Dempsey & Windle Publishing.
-He was runner-up in the Troubadour International Poetry Prize 2016, highly commended in the Bristol Poetry Prize 2018, and shortlisted in the Fish Poetry Prize 2017 and the Plough Prize 2017.
+Since 2014 his poetry has appeared or is forthcoming in the UK and abroad in magazines including The New Welsh Review, The Moth, Orbis, Cake, Poetry Salzburg, Cyphers, Southword , and Nimrod.
+His debut pamphlet, Breaking Away, was published by Poetry Salzburg (2015) and first collection, ‘Part of the Dark’, by Dempsey&Windle 2017 (UK).
+He was runner-up in the Troubadour International Poetry Prize 2016, among the winners of the Guernsey International Poetry Prize 2018, highly commended in the Bristol Poetry Prize 2018, the Poetry on the Lake Prize 2018, Buzzwords Poetry Competition 2018, and shortlisted in both the Fish Poetry Prize 2017 and the Plough Prize 2017.

 From 'Part of the Dark' (2017)